LxiStandard/LxiStandard.github.io/site/_posts/2023-06-07-LXI Public Pages.md

 At the June 2023 LXI meeting the LXI Consortium decided to create a public LXI subdomain with various elements that LXI needs to have publicly available.
-This is primarily the LXI specificatgions and the XML schema files for the LXI API.
+This is primarily the LXI specifications and the XML schema files for the LXI API.

 <!--excerpt-->